 No disguised language or cloak-and-dagger rendezvous, wealth management activities with a Swiss SEC-registered investment advisor are now openly and readily available to US investors domiciled in the United States and around the world.
-While a trip to Switzerland to personally meet and greet wealth managers and custodian banks is a great way to mix business with pleasure, Swiss asset management can easily be accessed without leaving home.
+Not only for the ultra-wealthy, accounts can start with as little as CHF 100,000 depending on the investment advisor of choice.
+Another great point: Swiss asset management can easily be accessed without leaving home.
 Your Swiss wealth manager will guide you through the process every step of the way.

-The Swiss platform, AMERICANS WELCOME ★ SWITZERLAND lists the Swiss SEC-registered investment advisors and other service providers such as US tax advisors, lawyers, Swiss trustees and more.
+The Swiss platform, AW★SWITZERLAND is a directory of the Swiss SEC-registered investment advisors and other Swiss service providers such as US tax advisors, lawyers, Swiss trustees and more.
 We are happy to make personal introductions to the Swiss wealth managers and others of your choice.
 There’s simply not an easier way to get started in Switzerland.

 PS: For American expats living and working in Switzerland and those to come: AW ★ SWITZERLAND EXPATS